Morwenn/cpp-sort/README.md

 by Symmetry and Evolution based Network Sort Optimization (SENSO) published in *Using Symmetry and Evolutionary Search to Minimize Sorting Networks* by Valsalam and Miikkulainen.

-* The algorithms 19, 20, 21, 22, 23, 24 and 28 used by `sorting_network_sorter` have
+* The algorithms 19 to 26 and 28 used by `sorting_network_sorter` have been found and
-been found and proposed for inclusion by Bert Dobbelaere with his [SorterHunter project](https://github.com/bertdobbelaere/SorterHunter).
+proposed for inclusion by Bert Dobbelaere with his [SorterHunter project](https://github.com/bertdobbelaere/SorterHunter).
 Huge thanks for this contribution :) You can find a full list of most well-known sorting networks up to 32 inputs on his website.